Colonia Extremadura Insurgentes in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Anthropology & Archaeology • Parks & Recreational Areas.

 Location.
 19° 22.652′ N, 99° 10.731′ W. Marker is in Ciudad de México.
 It is in Colonia Extremadura Insurgentes.
-Marker is on Avenida Insurgentes Sur just south of Avenida Porfirio Díaz, on the right when traveling south.
+It is on Avenida Insurgentes Sur just south of Avenida Porfirio Díaz, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Ciudad de México 03740, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Quetzalcoatl Base Engraving (within shouting distance of this marker); La Abuelita (The Little Grandmother) (within shouting distance of this marker); Benito Juárez (within shouting distance of this marker); Tláloc from Castillo de Teayo, Veracruz (about 90 meters away, measured in a direct line); Atlante from Chichén Itzá, Yucatán (about 90 meters away); Dolores Asúnsolo López Negrete (about 120 meters away); Serpent Columns (about 150 meters away); Stela of Halch, Huinic (about 150 meters away).
+At least 8 other markers are within walking distance of this marker: Quetzalcoatl Base Engraving (within shouting distance of this marker); La Abuelita (The Little Grandmother) (within shouting distance of this marker); Benito Juárez (within shouting distance of this marker); Tláloc from Castillo de Teayo, Veracruz (about 90 meters away, measured in a direct line); Atlante from Chichén Itzá, Yucatán (about 90 meters away); Dolores Asúnsolo López Negrete (about 120 meters away); Serpent Columns (about 150 meters away); Stela of Halch, Huinic (about 150 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 Regarding Sculpture of an Obese Person.
 More recent information from the Museum of Xalapa indicates a possible date of 200-600 AD for the sculpture.
 It was originally from Nopiloa, Tierra Blanca, Veracruz.